Baldr-Geek/Baldrs-List/README.md

 Shoutout to oraN [1778676] for his tool, and help financing this last round of updates.

-And a shoutout to Glasnost [1844049], who also helped with financing, as well as using his FFScoter tool to give me a list of high quality potential targets to have spied.
+And a shoutout to Glasnost [1844049], who also helped with financing, as well as using his FFScouter tool to give me a list of high quality potential targets to have spied.
 That save a lot of work, and a lot of money.